Raadiah/AutomatedDoorLock/Readme.md

 # Door Lock Security System

+Using Python2, RFID reader, Raspberypi3 an automated door-lock system is created, which gives you sms-alert when anyone enters into your house using a reader.
+Every information of the reader is added into a MySQL database.
+Unauthorized access is denied.

 The project is about securing door lock in office/home which is automated through bulk SMS service, RFID tag reading and  live camera streaming.

 ### Applications of Door Lock Security System